Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-1/lecture-materials/intro-to-mongoose-referenced-relationships.md

 ## Roadmap

 1. Setup
-2. Review the Starter Code
-3. Use a Node REPL session to perform CRUD using Mongoose Models
+2. Use a Node REPL session to perform CRUD using Mongoose Models
-4. A New Data Resource: _Performers_
+3. A New Data Resource: _Performers_
-5. Create the `Performer` Model
+4. Create the `Performer` Model
-6. Referencing _Performers_ in the _Movie_ Model
+5. Referencing _Performers_ in the _Movie_ Model
-7. Creating _Performers_
+6. Creating _Performers_
-8. Associating Movies and Performers
+7. Associating Movies and Performers
-9. _AAU, when viewing a movie's detail page, I want to see a list of the current cast and add a new performer to the list_
+8. _AAU, when viewing a movie's detail page, I want to see a list of the current cast and add a new performer to the list_
-10. Essential Questions
+9. Essential Questions

 <br>